-What is interesting to note is that on his Twitter page, where he obviously announced in a post that he was at that moment fielding questions live, the majority of comments left by other users refer to his comments on cryptocurrency.
+What is interesting to note is that on his Twitter page, where he announced the appearance, the majority of comments left by other users refer to his comments on cryptocurrency.
 They are mainly critical.

 So terrorists like ISIS when occupied half of Iraq at 2014 they were selling btc 😂😂

 I guess the pic here shows clearly selling oil through turkey & Syria border for USD🤗

 To put the level of response into perspective, Gates answered 33 questions in total, and only one was on the subject of cryptocurrency.

 The main feature of cryptocurrency is not anonymity.
 It’s that for the first time in human history the people have the freedom to transact without allowing the ruling elite to debase the currency and steal from the poor to give to the rich

 FXTM Appoints Marcelo Spina as Global Head of PartnershipsGo to article >>

 Bill Gates was once more optimistic about cryptocurrency.
 He told Bloomberg TV back in 2014 that he considered Bitcoin to be exciting, and “better than currency” in terms of ease of payment.

 However, that was four years ago, which in cryptocurrency years is approximately a century.
 Even then he was uneasy with the anonymous nature of the system, saying that there would have to be “enough attribution that people feel comfortable”.